§ Trust Spanning Protocol (TSP) Specification

 4

 .
-Additionally, endpoints verify and assess the counterpart in a TSP relationship through another abstract interface with their respective support systems, denoted by dotted lines labeled number5
+Additionally, endpoints verify and assess the counterpart in a TSP relationship through another abstract interface with their respective Support Systems, denoted by dotted lines labeled number5

 .